losodamus/powershell-m365-sharepoint/README.md

-# SharePoint Online
+# SharePoint Online Management Shell

 PowerShell scripts using the SPO Management Shell.
-Each of these helped address an immediate business need.
+Each of these solutions help to address an immediate business need.

->
 > https://www.microsoft.com/en-us/download/details.aspx?id=35588
->
+> ```
-> "The SharePoint Online Management Shell is a tool that contains a Windows PowerShell Module to manage your SharePoint Online subscription in the Office 365." - Microsoft
+> "The SharePoint Online Management Shell is a tool that contains a Windows PowerShell Module to manage your
+> SharePoint Online subscription in the Office 365."
+> - Microsoft
->
+> ```